Legion2/CorsairLightingProtocol/README.md

 This is very useful if you have very long LED strips that are longer than 60/96/135 LEDs.
 This is the maximum number iCUE supports.

-To repeat or scale a LED channel you must apply the `CLP::repeat` or the `CLP:scale` function in the update hook of the FastLEDController.
+To repeat or scale a LED channel you must apply the `CorsairLightingProtocol::repeat` or the `CorsairLightingProtocol::scale` function in the update hook of the FastLEDController.
 See the [RepeatAndScale](examples/RepeatAndScale/RepeatAndScale.ino) example for the complete code.
 Both functions take the FastLEDController pointer and the channel index as arguments.
 Additionally, the `repeat` function takes as an argument how often the LED channel should be repeated.